associatedpress/harvester/docs/schema.md

 This defines a sub-field of a secondary model, and behaves like a `column` but defines the field on a secondary or "relative" model rather than on the primary model.
 A relative field corresponds to one sub-field of a complex `has_many` field.
-Note that a `relative_column` requires that the `relative:` option be set.
+Note that a `relative_column` row must include the `relative:` option.
 Example:

 | relative_column | Name | string | relative:albums |
 |:----------------|:-----|:-------|:----------------|